Sulfur Content in CNG

 Primary Desulfurization Methods

-Adsorption beds using activated carbon or zinc oxide
+* Adsorption Beds – Activated carbon or zinc oxide absorbs sulfur

-Catalytic conversion of COS and organic sulfur into removable H₂S
+* Catalytic Conversion – Converts COS and organic sulfur to removable H₂S

 Final Polishing & Quality Control